thanmaiaadimulam/pingpong/README.md

    - Use your right hand to control the red paddle
    - The green paddle is controlled by the AI

-## Online Play

-You can also play the game online at: [https://thanmaiaadimulam.github.io/pingpong/](https://thanmaiaadimulam.github.io/pingpong/)

 ## Features

 - Hand tracking using MediaPipe